nagnalla/HadoopCourseExamples/Readme.md

 $ mvn install

-Maven creates the wordcount-<version>.jar file in the target directory.
+Maven creates the wordcount-&lt;version&gt;.jar file in the target directory.